 Music Matters: The Importance of Music Education

-Being exposed to music from a young age, particularly within a school or nursery setting, has been proven to encourage team work, self confidence, empathy, improved communication skills and intellectual curiosity1 , and individuals who have had the opportunity to develop these skills and behaviours in early life therefore often turn out to be happier, healthier and higher achieving adults than those who do not.
-For these reasons it would seem fair to say that encouraging music education programs in schools and providing young children with access to musical instruments would have far reaching benefits not just for the individual but for society as a whole.
+Being exposed to music from a young age, particularly within a school or nursery setting, has been proven to encourage teamwork, self-confidence, empathy, improved communication skills and intellectual curiosity1, and individuals who have had the opportunity to develop these skills and behaviors in early life therefore often turn out to be happier, healthier and higher-achieving adults than those who do not.
+For these reasons it would seem fair to say that encouraging music education programs in schools and providing young children with access to musical instruments would have far-reaching benefits not just for the individual but for society as a whole.

-Mary Luehrisen, executive director of the National Association of Music Merchants (NAMM) Foundation2 , states that “a music-rich experience” brings "a very serious benefit to children as they progress into more formal learning3” and Luehrisen’s observation is supported by numerous studies which have concluded that being exposed to music and playing musical instruments impacts positively on a child’s social, linguistic and behavioural development.
+Mary Luehrsen, executive director of the National Association of Music Merchants (NAMM) Foundation2, states that “a music-rich experience” brings "a very serious benefit to children as they progress into more formal learning3” and Luehrsen’s observation is supported by numerous studies which have concluded that being exposed to music and playing musical instruments impacts positively on a child’s social, linguistic and behavioral development.

 The benefits of music for social and emotional development and improved self confidence

 Performing a piece in front of an audience also teaches young people to take risks and conquer their fears which can help them to become more successful in later life.
 Anxiety occurs frequently in life and it can be a positive thing if an individual learns how to deal with these feelings constructively.
-Risk taking is essential for self development and it has been proven that learning how to take risks in a safe environment such as within a musical performance for example can help to prevent future risky behavioural choices, such as teenage drug abuse5.
+Risk-taking is essential for self-development and it has been proven that learning how to take risks in a safe environment such as within a musical performance for example can help to prevent future risky behavioral choices, such as teenage drug abuse5.

 In his paper ‘Self-Efficacy and Academic Motivation’6 (2011), the educational psychologist Dale H Schunk notes that there is a strong correlation between improved self-confidence and improved overall school performance.
-It is thought that a child who experiences feelings of accomplishment early in life becomes more confident in their abilities and is therefore more likely to ask and answer questions in class and to realise that hard work and regular practice reap rewards.
-This attitude towards learning and self-improvement leads to academic success and is the reason why individuals who have played musical instruments in childhood very often become high achieving adults7 .
+It is thought that a child who experiences feelings of accomplishment early in life becomes more confident in their abilities and is, therefore, more likely to ask and answer questions in class and to realize that hard work and regular practice reap rewards.
+This attitude towards learning and self-improvement leads to academic success and is the reason why individuals who have played musical instruments in childhood very often become high achieving adults7.

 In 2001 a study by Clift and Hancox8 proved beyond doubt that music is hugely beneficial for our psychological well-being and reduces stress at the same time as boosting the immune system.
-Other studies have found that stress free students demonstrate better attention in class and achieve better results9 and so it is to be inferred that providing children with music education in schools will benefit them in the academic rigours of later life.
+Other studies have found that stress-free students demonstrate better attention in class and achieve better results9 and so it is to be inferred that providing children with music education in schools will benefit them in the academic rigors of later life.